Julioxfiles/git-commands/README.md

 ### Initializing the current directory.

-In order for you to make a proyect-folder in your computer to become a local git repository, you must apply the following command, this will create a hidden directory called .git into it, which will contained all the versions of your code.
-And then your proyect-folder will be considered as a local repository.
+In order for you to make a project-folder in your computer to become a local git repository, you must apply the following command, this will create a hidden directory called .git into it, which will contained all the versions of your code.
+And then your project-folder will be considered as a local repository.
 So you must never enter into the .git folder or change or delete it.
-You must always work in your proyect-folder not into your .git folder which is into it.
+You must always work in your project-folder not into your .git folder which is into it.

 ```
-$ make proyect-folder
+$ make project-folder
 $ git init
-Output: Initialized empty Git repository in C:/xampp/htdocs/proyect-folder/.git/
+Output: Initialized empty Git repository in C:/xampp/htdocs/project-folder/.git/
 ```

 You must always work here:
 ```
-C:/xampp/htdocs/proyect-folder/
+C:/xampp/htdocs/project-folder/
 ```
 Of course, the path here is just an example of any possible path to your computer using your operating system's command-line interface or git's command-line bash interface.